mothur/mothur.github.io/_wiki/logseries.md

     0.09   0.017544    0.117354    0.136559
     0.10   0.037017    0.119468    0.139020 <---

-In this table the data in the column \"logseries\" are the calculated statistic value, those in column \"logseries\_lci\" are the critical values for α=0.01, and those in column \"logseries\_hci\" are the critical values for α=0.05.
+In this table the data in the column "logseries" are the calculated statistic value, those in column "logseries\_lci" are the critical values for α=0.01, and those in column "logseries\_hci" are the critical values for α=0.05.
 These are the same values that we found above for a cutoff of 0.10.